Live at Carlos 1

 Live at Carlos 1 is a live album by the American jazz violinist Billy Bang recorded in 1986 and released on the Italian Soul Note label.

 Reception

-The Allmusic review by Scott Yanow awarded the album 4½ stars stating "this melodic avant-garde set rewards repeated listenings and has an impressive amount of variety".
+The editors of AllMusic awarded the album 4½ stars, and reviewer Scott Yanow stated: "this melodic avant-garde set rewards repeated listenings and has an impressive amount of variety".

+The authors of The Penguin Guide to Jazz Recordings stated that the album "underlines the distinctiveness" of the group, but cautioned that it has "a slightly plodding quality."